List of unproduced DC Comics projects: Untitled Batman Beyond: Return of the Joker sequel

-A second Batman Beyond film was planned for release, but was finally scrapped due to the dark tones and controversies of Batman Beyond: Return of the Joker in 2001.
+A second Batman Beyond film was planned for release but was finally scrapped due to the dark tones and controversies of Batman Beyond: Return of the Joker in 2001.

 Untitled Batman Beyond animated film

-Timm has mentioned that a Batman Beyond film is a possibility, and in August 2017, Tucker stated in his Twitter account that discussions about a possible Batman Beyond film occur several times at the studio.
+Timm has mentioned that a Batman Beyond film is a possibility, and in August 2017, Tucker said that discussions about a possible Batman Beyond film occurred several times at the studio.

+DCEU Batman film

+Ben Affleck, who was cast as Bruce Wayne / Batman and appeared in several DCEU projects, was in negotiations to direct, produce, star in, and co-write (with Geoff Johns) a Batman film in 2015 and was subsequently confirmed to direct it.
+His film would have been set after the events of Justice League and would have featured Slade Wilson / Deathstroke as a primary antagonist.
+Affleck stepped down as director in January 2017, and Matt Reeves was hired to direct and co-produce the film the next month.
+Under Reeves, the film shifted focus towards a younger, more inexperienced iteration of the character while drawing more from the comics' roots in noir and detective fiction.
+Affleck eventually left the project altogether and was replaced by Robert Pattinson as Batman, allowing the film to drop its connections to the DCEU, establishing it in a new standalone universe.

 In the Batman Family

 Batgirl

 A spin-off of the 1966 Batman show was noted in 1967 but did not go past a seven-minute presentation.

+Batgirl: Year One

+Batman: Year One's executive producer Bruce Timm and co-director Lauren Montgomery expressed interest in producing an animated film based on Batgirl: Year One, but DC canceled all plans for an adaptation.

+DCEU Batgirl film

 Robin

-A spin-off to Batman and Robin based on Robin was in the works, but was cancelled due to the critical and box office failure of the 1997 film.
+A spin-off to Batman & Robin based on Robin was in the works but was canceled due to the critical and box office failure of the 1997 film.

-Batgirl: Year One

-Batman: Year Ones executive producer Bruce Timm and co-director Lauren Montgomery expressed interest in producing an animated film based on Batgirl: Year One, but DC cancelled all plans for an adaptation.